jdxlabs/learn-python3/README.md

 Have fun with this language,
 may this lessons help you in the path to masterize Python
 and to make amazing things with it.

-> *Like a kung fu master, a Pythonista knows how to kill with a single finger, and never to actually do it.

 Complementary resources:
 * [The Hitchhiker’s Guide to Python](https://docs.python-guide.org)